Frequently Asked Questions

 Software requirements describe what the software should do; a solution design defines precisely how it will be done.
 Software requirements avoid specifying solutions and implementation details where possible, allowing the requirements to proceed without undue concern for solution options too early in the process.
 However, once the software requirements have been defined and agreed upon with the stakeholders, then a solution design can be produced.

-Developers won’t need a solution design for trivial requirements because they can simply extend the existing codebase in a familiar pattern and work out the minor details themselves.
-Existing development standards and design patterns are leveraged.
-Slightly more complicated changes can still be delegated to the technical team, often overseen by a technical lead or performed in collaboration with another developer.
+Simple changes to an existing codebase don’t require a solution design because developers can extend it in a familiar pattern and work out the minor details themselves.
+Development standards and design patterns are leveraged.
+Slightly more complicated changes can still be delegated to the technical team, often overseen by a technical lead or in collaboration with another developer.
 Writing documentation and noting key architectural decisions is a pragmatic way to proceed.

-Starting a new software project, substantial changes to an existing application and complex functionality will require a more detailed consideration of the software design.
-Usually, a dedicated technical architect or an entire architecture function will be responsible for this.
+New software projects, substantial changes to an existing application and complex functionality will require a more detailed consideration of the software design.
+A dedicated technical architect or an entire architecture function will usually be responsible for this.
 Several implementations may be possible, but the solution design clarifies which one to use.
-Large development projects, junior developers and remote development teams especially value having detailed designs to follow.
+Large development projects, inexperienced developers and offshore development teams value having detailed designs to follow.

 What is agile software development?